illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 This will be accomplished on the teams Project Management tool, and notification will show in the Chat Channel

+### IT Operations

+Will gain access to the build production server (provided by instructor) and will create the teams Production Vault Server for secrets management.

+### Developers

+Will document and determine the development framework used for the project in agreement with the rest of the group.

 ### Individual Deliverables

 The teamwork is cumulative but the grading is individual.
 Each team member will write a markdown based critique of their own work for the sprint and of their teammates' work.
 This will be anonymous and the purpose is to highlight good work and where improvement can be had, not to be punitive.

-In the private repo provided to you (with your hawk ID), under the itmt-430 folder, create another folder that will be named for this sprint, **sprint-01**.
+In the private repo provided to you (with your hawk ID), under the `itmt-430` folder, create another folder that will be named for this sprint, **sprint-01**.
 In this directory place a markdown based document named: **Report.md**

 In the document **Report.md** include an H1 header called **Sprint-01** and then an H2 header: **Self-Critique** and detailing: